-When I became pregnant with baby #2 (the one we now call Milo), Whitney scoured the Internets looking for baby advice for me.
+When I became pregnant with baby #2 (the one we now call Milo), Whitney asked our friends and scoured the Internets for baby advice for me.
 The best one about bathing a baby (when you have two under two or even two under three) is “Just bathe the dirtiest one.”

 We used that tip for a long time.
 Here are several methods for giving your two little ones a bath that have worked for our friends and readers:

-- Little tub.
+Little tub.
 Big tub.
 My friend Laurie’s two are almost exactly two years apart.
 When she bathed Big Theo in the large tub, she could also fit Little Zoe’s baby tub inside the tub.
-This kept Zoe relatively protected from T. (pictured)
+This kept Zoe relatively protected from her big brother’s impulses (pictured).
+Our baby tub was a bit larger (AKA Eurobath) and could be used at the same time outside the tub.

-- Go for it in the big tub.
-The first time you try to bathe your two little ones in a big tub, you will want help.
+Go for it in the big tub.
+Once your baby can sit up unassisted, you might be ready for the real tub!
+The first time you try to bathe your two little ones in a regular bath tub, you will want help.
 It will be scary and slippery just like the first time you tried to bathe your infant in a bucket or the kitchen sink.
 After a few times of practice, you can hand this job off to daddy or even a babysitter without having a panic attack.
 I promise.

 Remember to grab your towels in advance and lay out jammies to save yourself some headaches and wetness once the tub(s) drain.